 There are many different retirement options, each with its own set of benefits and drawbacks.

-401(k) plans usually offer well-known securities like stocks, bonds, and index funds.
+401(k) plans usually offer opportunities to invest in traditional financial assets.
 Most private employers who offer a retirement plan will sponsor a 401(k), to which employees can contribute.
 Employers may also provide matching contributions on 401(k) plans.
-For the 2023 year, the 401(k) employee contribution limit is $22,500.
+For the 2024 year, the 401(k) employee contribution limit is $23,000.
 401(k) plans are subject to required minimum distributions (RMDs), which are required withdrawals from your account at a certain age (72 as of the 2023 tax year).

 403(b) plans are retirement plans for government employees and employees of some tax-exempt organizations (like non-profit hospitals, for example).
 403(b) plans share many similarities (and contribution limits) with 401(k) plans but may also have more annuity options.
 403(b) plans, like 401(k) plans, have RMDs.